US Daily Fantasy Sports

 Those existing relationships have also proven fruitful more recently with the legalization of sports betting.
 Now that FanDuel and DraftKings are both involved in the legal betting business, both have been able to build on the work done in those early days to extend their partnerships into sports betting.

-While much of the media coverage these days related to online gaming has focused on the legalization of sports betting, something we like to stress here at USGambling.com is that fantasy sports serve as an attractive alternative for fans who live in states that haven’t yet hopped onto the sports betting bandwagon.
+While much of the media coverage these days related to online online gambling focuses on the legalization of sports betting, something we like to stress here at USGambling.com is that daily fantasy sports and fantasy pick’em contests are an attractive alternative for fans who live in states that haven’t yet legalized online sports betting.

 One of the big reasons daily fantasy caught on in the first place was its resemblance to actual sports betting.
 Although fantasy contests aren’t quite the same thing as traditional sports wagering, there are enough similarities that make DFS a worthy stand-in.